 What is a business simulation

 A business simulation is an experiential learning tool where participants learn by running a virtual business in an interactive, risk-free, and realistic environment.
-Business simulations games help practice and improve business skills, such as business acumen, financial and market analysis, operations, decision making, problem solving, teamwork, communication, and leadership.
+These simulation games help enhance skills in areas such as business acumen, financial and market analysis, operations, decision making, and ESG (Environmental, Social, and Governance) considerations.
+Through the process, participants also refine their abilities in problem solving, teamwork, communication, and leadership.

 Reasons for using a business simulation